molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

    * - Package
      - Contents
    * - `CDPL.Base`_
-     - Core classes defining a software framework for functionality implemented in the other CDPL packages
+     - Core classes defining a software framework for functionality implemented in other CDPL packages
    * - `CDPL.Util`_
      - Implementations of useful general purpose algorithms, containers, function objects and free functions
    * - `CDPL.Math`_
      - Data structures, algorithms and functions related to mathematics
    * - `CDPL.Chem`_
-     - Infrastructure for the in-memory representation, I/O and basic processing of molecular structures and reactions
+     - Infrastructure for the representation, I/O and basic processing of molecular structures and reactions
    * - `CDPL.MolProp`_
      - Functionality for the calculation/prediction of physicochemical and topological atom, bond and molecule properties